-Teacher education programs at Roberts Wesleyan College are currently pursuing accreditation by the Association for Advancing Quality in Educator Preparation (AAQEP).
+Teacher education programs at Roberts Wesleyan College are currently accredited by the Council for the Accreditation of Educator Preparation (CAEP).
+In addition, we are pursuing accreditation by the Association for Advancing Quality in Educator Preparation (AAQEP).
 Pursuant to §52.21 of the Regulations of the Commissioner of Education, the educator preparation programs offered by Roberts Wesleyan College are considered to be continuously accredited for purposes of meeting the New York State requirement that all such programs maintain continuous accreditation.

-In preparation for the next cycle of accreditation, the Department of Teacher Education is revising key assessments to help measure students’ growth in several areas.
-Teacher candidates will achieve Roberts’ measures of excellence in educational settings through challenging academics, self-reflection, and continuous improvement.
+In preparation for the next cycle of accreditation, the Department of Teacher Education is revising key assessments to help measure students’ growth and determine program effectiveness in several areas.
+Teacher candidates will achieve Roberts’ measures of excellence in educational settings through challenging academics, self-reflection, and rich clinical experiences

 Social Work Programs

-Our BSW and MSW programs are currently accredited by The Council for Social Work Education (CSWE) and the Council for Higher Education Accreditation (CHEA) require all accredited schools of social work to annually post their assessment data.
-These reports are updated each year and will provide benchmarks for the achievement of the core competencies and practice behaviors associated with our BSW and MSW programs.
+Our BSW and MSW programs are currently accredited by The Council for Social Work Education (CSWE) and the Council for Higher Education Accreditation (CHEA).
+CSWE and CHEA require all accredited schools of social work to annually post their assessment data.
+These reports are updated every other year and will provide benchmarks for the achievement of the core competencies associated with our BSW and MSW programs.
 For further information regarding social work licensure in your state, please contact your state department of education.